-Venlafaxine is thought to be a weight neutral drug in the medical literature.
-This is because it may cause some patients to gain weight while others can lose it while being treated with Effexor.
-Most of the Effexor effects, including weight changes are characteristic features of the entire Effexor XR drug class.
-Effexor weight gain or loss is most strongly correlated with the duration of treatment, rather than the disorder being treated.
+Venlafaxine is thought to be a weight-neutral drug in the medical literature.
+This is because it may cause some patients to gain pounds while others can lose them while being treated with Effexor.
+Most venlafaxine effects, including weight changes, are characteristic features of the entire SNRI class.
+Effexor weight gain or loss is most strongly correlated with treatment duration rather than the disorder being treated.

 Effexor Weight Loss

-Effexor leads to weight loss in patients in short-term trials of up to 10 weeks.
+Venlafaxine leads to losing pounds in patients in short-term trials of up to 10 weeks.
 Anorexia nervosa is an eating disorder characterized by reduced appetite and, therefore, reduced caloric intake.
 Anorexia is one of the side effects of Effexor, seen in about 15% of the patients.
-A small percentage of patients (6%) treated with the drug over a period of several weeks have shown the loss of about 5% or more bodyweight.
+A small percentage of patients (6%) treated with the drug over several weeks have shown the loss of about 5% or more body mass.

-Effexor affects a number of systems in the body, leading to several side effects.
+Venlafaxine affects many systems in the body, leading to several side effects.
 In this context, effects on appetite, the gastrointestinal system in general, the endocrine system, leptin appetite regulations system, etc., modulate the impact of the treatment on the body.

 Changes In Appetite

-One of the most essential causes of venlafaxine weight gain or loss is the change in appetite during treatment.
-A patient of any anxiety mediated disorder may suffer from decreased appetite as a result of such disorder, or eat compulsively.
+One important cause of venlafaxine weight gain or loss is the change in appetite during treatment.
+A patient of any anxiety-mediated disorder may suffer from decreased appetite due to such a condition or eat compulsively.
 Therefore, when the patient sees benefit from treatment, it may either suppress or augment appetite based on previous symptoms.
-In addition, recovery from depression disorders may be associated with increased social eating, improvement in the taste of food, etc. which may cause the patient to eat more and thus gain more.
+Also, recovery from depression disorders may be associated with increased social eating, improvement in food taste, etc. It may cause the patient to eat more and thus gain more.

-In addition to the mitigation of disease symptoms, Effexor may affect the body’s appetite regulation systems, including leptin, and tumor necrosis factor.
-This leads to an increase in appetite, which is commonly seen with long term treatment with Venlafaxine.
+In addition to the mitigation of disease symptoms, Venlafaxine may affect the body’s appetite regulation systems, including leptin and tumor necrosis factor.
+It leads to an increase in appetite, which is commonly seen with long-term treatment with Venlafaxine.
 This, in turn, causes venlafaxine weight gain.

-Patients on venlafaxine have reported cravings for fatty and sweet foods.
-These cravings may also be exacerbated by the effects of venlafaxine on leptin and tumor necrosis factor systems.
-In addition to cravings for fatty and sweet foods, disruption of these aforementioned systems with the treatment also contributes to the increased incidence of other metabolic disorders like diabetes mellitus, hypertension, etc. in the long term.
-Disruption of glucose metabolism in diabetes mellitus and disruption of salt balance associated with hypertension further potentiate cravings for carbohydrates and fatty foods, turning the effect into a metabolic vicious cycle.
+Patients on Venlafaxine have reported cravings for fatty and sweet foods.
+These cravings may also be exacerbated by the effects of Venlafaxine on leptin and tumor necrosis factor systems.
+In addition to cravings for fatty and sweet foods, disruption of these systems with the treatment also contributes to the increased incidence of other metabolic disorders like diabetes mellitus, hypertension, etc., in the long term.
+Disruption of glucose metabolism in diabetes mellitus and disruption of salt balance associated with hypertension further potentiate cravings for carbohydrates and fatty foods, turning the effect into a vicious metabolic cycle.

 Though rare, edema, especially of the peripheral tissues, is seen in some patients with prolonged venlafaxine use.
-This edema may be a contributing factor in the weight gain after venlafaxine use.
+This edema may be a contributing factor in Effexor weight gain.

-Effexor alters the endocrine balance of the body.
-It modulates the thyroid hormone metabolism system, thereby affecting not only appetite but also the utilization of stored fats and carbohydrates for energy production in the body.
-The thyroid hormone system is crucial to the weight maintenance system of the body, and any modification of this system leads to a significant change in the body.
+Effexor capsules alter the endocrine body balance.
+It modulates the thyroid hormone metabolism system, thereby affecting appetite and the utilization of stored fats and carbohydrates for energy production in the body.
+The thyroid hormone system is crucial to the body’s weight maintenance system, and any modification of this system leads to a significant change in the body.

 Weight Change Prevention

-Venlafaxine leads to weight gain after sustained long-term use, and sometimes weight loss in the short-term.
+Sustained long-term use of Venlafaxine can lead to Effexor weight loss or gain.
 However, many steps may be taken to mitigate this change and resultant metabolic issues in patients.

-Patients on venlafaxine must work with prescribing physicians to modify diet/fluid-mineral intake so as to mitigate the metabolic and hormonal effects of venlafaxine.
+Patients taking Venlafaxine must work with prescribing physicians to modify diet/fluid-mineral intake to mitigate the metabolic and hormonal effects of Venlafaxine.

 Increased Physical Activity

 Increased physical activity has been shown to have an anxiolytic effect.
-In addition, increased physical activity can also help to mitigate the metabolic and hormonal effects of venlafaxine, in conjunction with dietary modifications.
-Finally, physical activity, especially resistance training, is very helpful for attaining ideal body size, irrespective of the treatment status of the individual.
+In addition, increased physical activity can also help mitigate the metabolic and hormonal effects of Venlafaxine, in conjunction with dietary modifications.
+Finally, physical activity, especially resistance training, is beneficial for attaining ideal body size, irrespective of the individual’s treatment status.

-Cognitive-behavioral therapy is helpful in mitigating the symptoms and severity of anxiety and depression based disorders, thereby assisting patients in reducing the venlafaxine dose required.
-It is also extremely helpful in assisting patients with controlling compulsive eating issues like anorexia and/or other changes in appetite which lead to body changes caused by long-term Effexor treatment.
-Behavioral therapy can also help to mitigate any concomitant addiction that the patient is suffering, including Effexor and alcohol.
+Cognitive-behavioral therapy helps mitigate the symptoms and severity of anxiety and depression-based disorders, thereby assisting patients in reducing the venlafaxine dose required.
+It is also extremely helpful in assisting patients with controlling compulsive eating issues like anorexia or other changes in appetite, which lead to body changes caused by long-term Effexor treatment.
+Behavioral therapy can also help mitigate any concomitant addiction that the patient is suffering, including Effexor and alcohol.

 Switching To Another Drug

 There is a clear connection between Effexor and weight gain.
-If the patient is suffering from significant changes in weight during the Effexor use, the physician may consider switching the patient to another drug.
-For instance, a doctor may compare Effexor vs Cymbalta effects on weight change, and choose a drug with less impact on weight in a patient.
+If the patient is suffering from significant body size changes during Effexor use, the physician may consider switching the patient to another drug.
+For instance, a doctor may compare Effexor vs. Cymbalta effects on the body and choose a drug with less impact on weight in a patient.

-If there is a need to discontinue the drug due to significant weight changes, then quitting Effexor cold turkey should be avoided because of severe health complications that may appear.
-Patients must work with a physician to slowly wean off the drug to avoid the precipitation of Effexor discontinuation syndrome.
+If there is a need to discontinue the drug due to significant body mass changes, then quitting Effexor cold turkey should be avoided because of severe health complications that may appear.
+Patients must work with a physician to slowly wean off the drug to prevent the precipitation of Effexor discontinuation syndrome.

-If a patient is suffering from Effexor addiction, it’s recommended to find a suitable drug addiction rehab centers and seek help.
-Patients would be provided by proper treatment for substance abuse according to each specific case.
+If a patient is suffering from Effexor addiction, it’s recommended to find suitable drug addiction rehab centers and seek help.
+Patients would be provided with proper treatment for substance abuse according to each specific case.